 Record the EEG in an electrically shielded booth if possible to prevent interference with the EEG signal.

 In the booth, place two adjacent computer monitors (measuring 14.5 x 12 inches) on a table.
 Place the monitors 18 inches apart.
-Place a chair (where the parent and infant will sit) 48 inches from and facing the computer monitors.
-Leave three between the table and the back wall of the booth (so the experimenter can stand behind the table facing the infant).
+Place a chair (where the parent and infant will sit) 24 inches from the table and facing the computer monitors.
+Leave at least 24 inches between the table and the back wall of the booth (so the experimenter can stand behind the table facing the infant).
 Ensure that the chair and table are at a height such that the computer monitors are at the infant’s eye level.

 Position two speakers on the ground on either side of the table, directed towards the chair where the parent and infant will sit.